wyn430/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Yinan Wang is a final-year Ph.D. candidate in the [Grado Department of Industrial and Systems Engineering](https://www.ise.vt.edu/) at [Virginia Tech](https://vt.edu/) under the supervison of [Dr. Xiaowei Yue](https://sites.google.com/view/xiaowei-yue).
+Dr. Yinan Wang will join the [Department of Industrial and Systems Engineering](https://ise.rpi.edu/) at [Rensselaer Polytechnic Institute](https://www.rpi.edu/) as a tenure-track Assistant Professor in Fall 2022.
+He received the Ph.D. degree in the [Grado Department of Industrial and Systems Engineering](https://www.ise.vt.edu/) at [Virginia Tech](https://vt.edu/) under the supervison of [Dr. Xiaowei Yue](https://sites.google.com/view/xiaowei-yue).
 His research interest lies in developing systematic engineering-driven machine learning methodologies with applications to advanced manufacturing.

-He will join the [Department of Industrial and Systems Engineering](https://ise.rpi.edu/) at [Rensselaer Polytechnic Institute](https://www.rpi.edu/) as a tenure-track Assistant Professor in Fall 2022.

 *He is now looking for self-motivated Ph.D. student with strong background in IE/EE/ME/Stat./Material Science/etc. to work on cutting-edge interdisplinary research of Machine Learning and Advanced Manufacturing.
 Please feel free to send him an email at yinanw.rpi(at)gmail.com if you are interested!*